Review of Isla del Sol Toro

 Taste

 If you like jazz, this is something akin to a lo-fi jazz song, with simple notes that bring out the kick of a Nicaraguan spice.
 At the first hint at the palate, strong notes of cherry, almost candy-like sweetness is a good blend with its earthy flavors.
-The triple Nicaraguan leaf brings out the coffee’s kick, altogether making for a fresh, clean, and smooth smoke without losing the flavor.
+The triple Nicaraguan leaf brings out the coffee’s kick, making for a fresh, clean, and smooth smoke without losing the flavor.

 The cap is delightfully sweetened, so watch out for some melody of the coffee and the vanilla creaminess that makes for a great infusion with the earthiness from the Sumatran leaf wrapper.
 Towards the end of the smoke, none of the strength jolts you, but there is plenty of smoke while the constructions hold up well.